drakhart/ha-super-soco-custom/README.md

 [![License][license-shield]][license] [![Project Maintenance][maintenance-shield]][user_profile]

-Custom component to integrate your Super Soco motorcycle into Home Assistant.
+Custom component for integrating your Super Soco motorcycle into Home Assistant.
 It provides meaningful data like power status, battery percentage, location and a lot more.

 ![Example][img-example]